DSL7f/DSL-Chatbot/README.md

      OPENROUTER_API_KEY = "sk-or-v1-your-api-key-here"
      ```
    - Include the quotes around the API key
-   - Include spaces around the equals sign
-   - Do not add any comments or extra characters
+   - Do not add any comments or extra characters in the secrets management section

 2. **Verify the API key**:
    - Make sure your OpenRouter API key is valid and active